favrora/Avatar-Maker/README.md

 # Avatar Maker

-Collect your avatar from different parts
+Collect your avatar from different parts.
+The code of this program is very easy, any developer will be able to understand the code.
+SVG is used to draw an avatar.

 ## Preview